mistu7debnath/study-planner/README.md

 ---

-## ✨ Current Features:
+## ✨ Current Features :

-- 🏠 Home page with project introduction
+- Home page with project introduction
-- 🎨 Clean and student-friendly UI
+- Clean and minimal UI
-- 📱 Responsive design
+- Responsive design
-- ⚙️ Basic JavaScript interactivity
+- Basic JavaScript interactivity
+- Lightweight and fast

+🚧 Login, planner page, and authentication features will be added in future updates.
 ---

 ## 🛠️ Technologies Used here: